* US stocks pare gains on Ukraine tensions ahead of weekend

 By Herbert Lash

-NEW YORK, Feb 28 (Reuters) - Most stocks on Wall Street surged to record highs on Friday, overcoming jitters about Ukraine and a downward revision of economic growth, while the euro hit its highest level this year as stable inflation cooled expectations of looser monetary policy.
+NEW YORK, Feb 28 (Reuters) - Stocks on Wall Street retreated late on Friday over Ukraine jitters after surging to new highs on mostly positive economic data, while the euro hit its highest level this year as stable inflation cooled expectations of looser monetary policy.

-The benchmark S&P 500 stock index rose to record intraday and closing highs on mostly stronger U.S. economic data, even as Ukraine worries and a weaker-than-expected estimate of U.S. gross domestic product for the fourth quarter capped gains.
+The benchmark Standard & Poor’s 500 stock index rose to an intraday record high after investors shrugged off a weaker-than-expected reading of U.S. gross domestic product for the fourth quarter.

 But the pace of business activity in the U.S. Midwest rose slightly in February, beating expectations and snapping a three-month run of slower growth, the business barometer from the Institute for Supply Management-Chicago showed.